LacunaOmnibus/MontyLacuna/doc/scripts/send_excavs.rst

 Send Excavs
 ===========

-Sends out excavators from one of your colonies to the nearby planets of whatever type or types you want to excavate.
+Sends out excavators from one or all of your colonies to the nearby planets of whatever type or types you want to excavate.

 This does not build excavators for you; you have to have those ready to go